elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 #### Array Deconstruction

-A proc also has built in array deconstruction.
+A proc also has built-in array deconstruction.

 ```ruby
 def some_method(a_proc)